Collaboration in MyAnalytics helps you reflect on how effectively you spend your time in meetings, email, chats, and calls.

-These are based on your recent collaboration activity at work.
-Select View Suggestions to get ideas about how you might change or improve your current collaboration patterns.
+The insights are based on your recent collaboration activity at work.
+Select View Suggestions to get ideas about how you might change your current collaboration patterns.

 About the metrics

-Meeting metrics include any meetings that you’ve organized or accepted that have at least one other person attending.
+Meeting metrics include any meetings that you organized or accepted to attend that have at least one other person attending.
 Meeting time includes meetings that take place during and outside of your set working hours.
 After-hours meeting time also affects your Wellbeing metrics.

-The following meeting types are also excluded from meeting metrics:
+The following meeting types are excluded from meeting metrics:

-Meetings with no other participants than yourself, for example when you block time in your calendar or set reminders
+Meetings with no other participants than yourself, for example when you block focus time in your calendar or set reminders.

 Meetings for which Show As is set to any of the following values: